bisgardo/trashcal/script/README.md

 The project has been used once a year since Mar 2019; evolving a little each time.
 It was last used in Jan 2023, where it was rewritten to a single Python script.
-It has not been verified that all the instructions below are still correct.

 ## Install